jmcdice/jmcdice.github.io/_posts/2025-03-27-halo-craft.md

 ];
 ```

+I feel like there's a lot of potential for Cortana, possibly integrating with a live LLM somehow.

 ## CI/CD and Deployment

 The game is automatically built and deployed using GitHub Actions.
 Every commit to the main branch triggers a workflow that: